 Everyone has an eight-year window during which they can apply for Social Security benefits.
 The earliest age is 62, and your benefit amount stops rising at age 70.
-(Technically, you could wait until after 70 to elect, but you’d just be turning down money.)
+While technically you can wait until after 70 to elect, you’d just be turning down free money.
 Your full retirement age is the age at which you’ll no longer receive a smaller amount than your primary insurance amount if you choose to elect.
-For most of the workforce, the FRA is 67.
+For most of the workforce, the full retirement age is 67.

 For decades, everyone’s full retirement age was the same: age 65.
 Then, in 1983, the SSA made some tweaks to the program because of concerns that the fund would run dry.
 Because of those tweaks, the full retirement age is now somewhere between age 66 and age 67, depending on the year you were born.
-You can refer to this table to determine your FRA.
+You can refer to the table below to determine your FRA:

 |1943-1954||66 years old|